Showing posts with label 1995. Show all posts

 The CryptO'pinion?

-This is an oddball game with more than a hint of certain other action platformers we've all played before.
-But I really enjoyed the style of gameplay here, it's fantastic fun with loads of interesting ideas.
+This is an oddball with more than a hint of a certain other action platformer.
+I enjoyed the gameplay style, it's fantastic with many interesting ideas.
 In fact, it's downright silly at times but you won't mind one bit.
-Ignore the bland visuals and fuzzy audio because the gameplay is top-notch and that's what matters.
+Ignore the weak visuals and fuzzy audio because the gameplay is top-notch and that's what matters.

-Going Down With The Captain is a great platformer, very challenging, addictive and one of the best PD games there is.
+Going Down With The Captain is challenging, addictive, and one of the best PD games I've played.

 Thursday, January 25, 2018